beaconny-net/interface-research-lab/beacon-correctional-facility-proposal.md

 ## Abstract

-This document proposes that the former Beacon Correctional Facility be redeveloped as a community-centric resource recovery, technology education, and advanced manufacturing center.
+This document proposes that the former Beacon Correctional Facility be redeveloped as a community-centric resource recovery, technology education, advanced manufacturing, and community sustainability research campus.

 ## Motivation

-This proposal is motivated by a desire to activate this valuable, long-dormant property to the direct benefit of Beacon residents.
+This proposal is motivated by a desire to activate this valuable, long-dormant property as a place where the people of Beacon can gain access to the space, tools, and information necessary to explore, prototype, test, and formalize solutions to our community's current and future challenges.

-## Criticism of Existing Initiatives

-Despite the fact that Empire State Development previously accepted a 2019 proposal from Urban Green Food [[1](https://esd.ny.gov/esd-media-center/press-releases/beacon-redevelopment-dutchess-county)] for the redevelopment of this property, no apparent progress has been made toward the realization of this plan, which focuses on conventional commercial and tourism-centric development, as opposed to the community-centric purposes that this document proposes.
-Complicating the realization of the Urban Green Food plan is the lack of convenient vehicular access to this property, with the SW approach of Matteawan Rd. as the only public ingress.
-Mayor Lee Kyriacou has proposed to address this through the construction of a new road [[2](https://highlandscurrent.org/2022/08/05/progress-slow-at-camp-beacon/)]:

-> Under Kyriacou’s plan, a road would be constructed from Route 52, diverging near the long driveway that leads to the Chemprene manufacturing facility, winding around the perimeter of the prison’s land and connecting with Matteawan Road, creating another point of entry to Camp Beacon.

-...

-> For the proposal to move forward, he hopes the state will provide its $6 million for the road.

-...

-> “My focus is on doing the one thing that would change the potential for that site, which is road access,” Kyriacou said.
-“Anything that follows that would be a big plus.”

-We contend that the existing location and degree of accessibility is adequate to accommodate a local, community-centric purpose, making it possible to instead apply that $6M, which the state has allocated to support redevelopment of the site, toward the material development of the proposal itself.

-At a recent City Council meeting [[3](https://www.youtube.com/watch?v=vR5edWUJAYc&t=1217s)], a Beacon resident expressed disappointment over the lack of progress at the site and advocated that the City of Beacon take control of the Beacon Correctional Facility property:
-> Rather than stockpiling more stores for our out-of-town visitors, or waiting for yet another Request for Proposal from the state to be awarded to yet another outside developer stepping in to tell us what they will do, we need to do it ourselves together.
-We need to create space to grow food and make things, create alternative career paths for our kids and build some resilience into our economy that does not rely exclusively on out-of-town visitors.

 ## Functions